 Take a moment to watch the video below from attorney Ed Smith on how to choose an injury lawyer:What Kind of Compensation Can I Recover?

-- Medical expenses: A claim for reimbursement of medical expenses can include transportation to the hospital, your hospitalization, medications, tests, physicians’ fees, rehabilitation and other related expenses.
+- Medical expenses: A claim for reimbursement of medical expenses can include transportation to the hospital, hospitalization, medications, tests, physicians’ fees, rehabilitation, and other related expenses.

-- Pain and suffering: After a slip and fall accident, you may suffer from psychological and emotional trauma as well as physical pain.
-A financial settlement for this trauma can be recovered also, including any necessary treatment for post-traumatic stress disorder.
+- Pain and suffering: After a slip and fall accident, you may suffer from psychological and emotional trauma and physical pain.
+A financial settlement for this trauma can also be recovered, including any necessary treatment for post-traumatic stress disorder.

-There are four main elements your Fairfield slip and fall attorney must establish in order to win your case:
+There are four main elements your Fairfield slip and fall attorney must establish to win your case:

 - The defendant was negligent.
-Negligence is defined as behavior that a rational person would consider negligent under similar or the same circumstances.
+Negligence is behavior that a rational person would consider negligent under similar or similar circumstances.

 - The defendant’s negligence led to your injury accident.
 Your lawyer must prove causation by linking the defendant's negligence to the cause of your accident.
 Your accident would not have happened if the defendant had not been negligent.

 - You fell and suffered an injury while on the defendant’s property.
-You will need to provide evidence of your physical injuries, which led to medical bills and lost wages as a result of the slip and fall accident.
+You must provide evidence of your physical injuries, which led to medical bills and lost wages due to the slip and fall accident.

-My name is Ed Smith, and I’m a Fairfield slip and fall lawyer.
 We offer free and friendly advice when you call (707) 564-1900 or (800) 404-5400 if you have been injured in a slip, trip, or fall accident.
-We can arrange for an in-person or virtual meeting at no cost to you.
-Your questions will be answered, and your case will be reviewed so that you are aware of all the recovery options available to you.
-Feel free to contact us online as well.
+We can arrange an in-person or virtual meeting at no cost to you.
+Your questions will be answered, and your case will be reviewed so that you know all the recovery options available.

-Visit the links below to learn how our injury lawyers have helped others:
+Visit our Settlements and Verdicts to see how our injury lawyers have helped clients since 1982.